300 Nigeria General Knowledge Questions and Answers (Current affairs)

 What is Nigeria current affair?

-Whether you’re going for a job interview, aptitude test, scholarship or examination, you ought to be familiar with 2019 Nigeria’s current affairs because it is the snippet of past and present events in Nigeria.
+Whether you’re going for a job interview, aptitude test, scholarship or examination, you ought to be familiar with 2020 Nigeria general knowledge (current affairs) because it is the snippet of past and present events in Nigeria.
 We become informed about our world and actions or memorable events that have taken place or currently happening and shaping the global landscape in areas of politics, economy, art and immediate society.

 What happens in our world affects us, and being informed about it allows us to understand why and maybe how we can play a greater role in inspiring change.
-Learning about Nigeria current affairs without studying the past is like studying only the ocean’s surface.
+Learning about Nigeria general knowledge questions and answers without studying the past is like studying only the ocean’s surface.
 Without going deeper, you will never obtain a full understanding of the situations before you.

-And you don’t have to be a student of government to know Nigeria 2019 current affairs.
+And you don’t have to be a student of government to know Nigeria 2019 Nigeria general knowledge.
 It does not requires a deep understanding of the economics, cultural, political and sociological aspects of events but rather may provoke interest.
 One of those attributes that qualify you to be a bonafide citizen is your knowledge of Nigerian current affairs.
 It shows that you have the interest of the country at heart.

-Although most often, Job interviews, Job aptitudes test, students still in secondary school and primary school are the major readers of current affairs, every learned individual must know at least 90% of Nigeria current affairs.
+Although most often, Job interviews, Job aptitudes test, Post UTME students, Secondary school and primary school are the major readers of current affairs and every learned individual must know at least 90% of Nigeria current affairs.
 The Nigeria past and current affairs is a vital part of our society.

-As an experienced recruiter, I’m very much aware of why Nigeria current affairs are part of a job interview or aptitude test.
+As an experienced recruiter, I’m very much aware of why Nigeria general knowledge (current affairs) are part of a job interview or aptitude test.
 No employer would want to employ a fellow who lacks basic knowledge of Nigeria past and current economy.

-There are jobs that demand you are current in politics, economics, art and the current trend in the social life of Nigeria citizens.
-For example, International relations jobs, Mass Communication, Economist etc all demands that you should be knowledgeable in Nigeria current affairs.
+There are jobs requires you to be proficient politics, economics, art and the current trend in the social life of Nigeria citizens.
+For example, International relations jobs, Mass Communication, Economist etc all demand that you should be knowledgeable in Nigeria current affairs.

-It’s so unfortunate that most people find themselves skimming through current affairs when there is an emergency job interview or aptitude test.
+It’s so unfortunate that most people find themselves skimming through Nigeria general knowledge (current affairs) when there is an emergency job interview or aptitude test.
 Whether you’re a student, graduate, teacher, parent etc, having an up to date Nigeria current affairs will add value to your outlook of the Nigerian government and society.

 For example, ask the average Nigerian what the eagle in Nigeria stands for?
-Believe, 90 would fail.
+Believe, 90% would fail.
 All this information can be found in a current affair.
-Now, there are so many current affairs online but this current affairs 2019 you’re about to read was collated with a specific set of people in mind.
-Students going for Scholarship test & Job seekers going for interviews or aptitudes test but also good for general consumption.
+Now, there are so much Nigeria general knowledge (current affairs) online but these current affairs of 2019 you’re about to read were collated with a specific set of people in mind.
+Post utme Students, Scholarship test & Job seekers going for interviews or aptitudes test but also good for general consumption.

 I have read many current affairs online and most of them contain secondary school government questions and also foreign and irregular information.
 The current affair on this page is strictly Nigeria and for Nigerians alone.